 This charming farm museum in the municipality of Hå in the south of Jæren consists of the two oldest surviving Jær houses, two barns, and an outhouse.

 Grødalandstunet has ample parking for the benefit of those who are driving.
 The farm contains the oldest Jær house in the country, complete with ships (“skut”) on both short ends of the houses.

-The oldest part of “Gamlehuset” (the old house) dates back to about 1715 but is now made to resemble its appearance in the mid-1800s.
-“Torehuset” (the Tore house) next to it was built in 1830 and stands as it was a hundred years later.
+The oldest part of “Gamlehuset” (the old house) dates back to about 1715.
+It has now been made to resemble its appearance in the mid-1800s.
+“Torehuset” (the Tore house) next to it was built in 1830.
+It stands as it looked a hundred years later.